This document provides steps in setting up OAuth 2.0 in Kayako Classic using O365.

 Select the following permisions

-Scroll Down and select IMAP
+Scroll Down and select all the options under IMAP

 Scroll Down and select all the options under Mail